Articles of impeachment adopted against Andrew Johnson: Summary of article seven

 Article seven, like many of the other articles, relates to Johnson violating the Tenure of Office Act by attempting to dismiss Secretary of War Stanton.
-Article seven alleges that Johnson and Lorenzo Thomas had conspired to oust Stanton with the extend of acting "by force to seize, take, and possess the property of the United States in the Department of War" under control of Stanton, thereby committing a high misdemeanor in office by acting in violation of both the Tenure of Office Act.
+Article seven alleges that Johnson and Lorenzo Thomas had conspired to oust Stanton; acting "by force to seize, take, and possess the property of the United States in the Department of War" under control of Stanton, thereby committing a high misdemeanor in office by acting in violation of both the Tenure of Office Act.
 Article seven effectively alleged the same conspiracy as article six, but without the allegation of a use of force.